pallets-eco/flask-security/docs/features.rst

 Email Change
 ------------
-If configured, users can change the email they registered with.
+If :ref:`configured<configuration:Change-Email>`, users can change the email they registered with.
 This will send a new confirmation email to the new email address.

 Login Tracking
 --------------

-Flask-Security can, if configured, keep track of basic login events and statistics.
+Flask-Security can, if :ref:`configured<configuration:Trackable>`, keep track of basic login events and statistics.
 They include:

 * Last login date